Casa Batlló or Casa Milà? Which Is Better in 2026?

 Casa Batlló vs Casa Milà: Location

-Casa Batlló and Casa Milà are both located on Passeig de Gràcia, a prestigious street in Barcelona known for its architecture.
+Casa Batlló and Casa Milà are both located on Passeig de Gràcia, which is a very prestigious street in Barcelona known for its architecture.

-People standing in front of Casa Batllo on Passeig de Gracia street in Barcelona, Spain
+People standing on the street in front of Casa Batllo in Barcelona Spain

 Tips for Visiting the Gaudí Houses